gbengataylor/camel-amq-karaf/README.md

 This project shows a Camel Route using an AMQ broker.
-For an example running the same camel route in OpenShift and using an AMQ broker, see  [Karaf2-camel-amq](https://github.com/gbengataylor/karaf2-camel-amq)
+For an example running the same camel route in OpenShift, see  [Karaf2-camel-amq](https://github.com/gbengataylor/karaf2-camel-amq)

 This project assumes a broker is running on localhost:61616.
 This can be modified